jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 This is
 particularly the case when looking at the systems as a whole in post-analysis.
-As discussed earlier, this level of measurements is useful input for further actions, such as deciding what parts of the network need to be targeted for further improvement.
+As discussed earlier, some level of measurements is useful input for further actions, such as deciding what parts of the network need to be targeted for further improvement.